 "Alec is full of energy, always excited to see what's around the next corner," Scott recalled.
 "Incredibly empathic.
 Eats anything, including black olives.
 Seems to have a scary good memory — you can't pull anything past him you might have promised him a week ago.
 There's so much talent in there waiting to come out."

-For Scott, Alec has been "the biggest joy of my life" and is "still excited" for all the amazing things to come in his future.
+For Scott, Alec had been "the biggest joy of my life" and up until his death he was "still excited" for all the amazing things to come in his son's future.

 "My hope is that he'll do some of the things as a little boy that I did with my parents — I had a great childhood, so I'm excited he'll have one, too," Scott said.